Search the collections

 Badge - Eight Hour Day, Victorian Trades Hall Council, 2006 Reg.
 No: HT 21816

-Planning for the celebrations to mark the 150th anniversary commenced in mid 2003.
+Planning for the celebrations to mark the 150th anniversary commenced in mid-2003.
 The main program partners were Australian Centre for the Moving Image, Australian Society for the Study of Labor History, City of Melbourne, Heritage Victoria, Melbourne Workers Theatre, Museum Victoria, RMIT University, State Library of Victoria, University of Melbourne and Victorian Trades Hall Council.
-The final line-up for the program had 11 exhibitions, 3 theatrical shows, 2 conferences, a public forum, public lecture, 2 community events and a banquet.
+The final line-up for the program had 11 exhibitions, three theatrical shows, two conferences, a public forum, public lecture, two community events and a banquet.

 - Round printed badge on metal base with pin; white text on red background.

 - Collected from Dr Richard Gillespie - Museum Victoria Collections, Research & Exhibitions, 2006

 |Tagged with:||trade unions, 8 hours day movement, working life, 8 hours day celebrations|

 |Themes this item is part of:||Public Life & Institutions Collection, Working Life & Trades Collection|